 Foreword by Greg Young

 I started off the new year on January 3rd with a few hour long meeting showing the team at patterns & practices a bit about Command and Query Responsibility Segregation (CQRS) and Event Sourcing (ES).
 Most of the team had previously not been exposed to these ideas.
-Today is almost exactly six months later and they have produced a document of over 200 pages of discussions and guidance as well as a full end to end example hosted in Windows Azure.
+Today is almost exactly six months later and they have produced a document of over 200 pages of discussions and guidance as well as a full end to end example hosted in Microsoft Azure.
 This is certainly not a small feat.

 When the announcement of the project came out, the twitter stream near instantly went negative as many thought that Microsoft was building a CQRS framework; which was premature from the community.
 The process followed similar paths to other patterns & practices projects with a large advisor board being set up.
 I believe however that the most interesting part of the process was the decision to host the work on GitHub and allow pull requests which is an extremely open and transparent way of communicating during the project.

 One of the main benefits for the community as a whole of going through such a process is that people were forced to refine their vocabularies.
 There are in the DDD/CQRS/ES communities many different voices and often times, especially in younger groups, vocabularies will go down divergent paths leading to fractured community.
 An example of nebulous terminologies can be seen in the terms "saga," "process manager," and "workflow"; the community as a whole I believe benefited from the discussions over defining what it actually is.
 One of the most interesting conversations brought up for me personally was defining the difference between an Event Store and a Transaction Log as legitimate arguments can be made that either is a higher level abstraction of the other.
 This has led not only to many interesting discussions in the community but to a far stricter future definition of what an Event Store is.

 "For the things we have to learn before we can do them, we learn by doing them. ~Aristotle"